liberapay/liberapay.com/README.md

 Vagrant
 -------
 If you have vagrant installed, you can run gittip by running `vagrant up` from the project directory.
 Please note that if you ever switch between running gittip on your own machine to vagrant or vice versa, you will need to run `make clean`.

+If you're using Vagrant for the first time you'll need [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.
+If you're on Linux you'll need to install `nfs-kernel-server`.

 The Vagrantfile will download a custom made image from the internet.
 If you have a slow internet connection, you can download a local copy of this file, by running: